echo0721/Sharepoint-Java-API/README.md

 ## Azure functions

-This library support deploy to Azure function, run this command
+This library support deploy to Azure function, run this command to deploy to azure.
+Then browse to https://quantr-sharepointonline.azurewebsites.net/api/getToken?username=peter@quantr.hk&password=xxx&domain=quantr

 ```
 az login